akashmjain/site-compare/README.md

   ```
   now your code is up and running. :smile:
 ### also change the .env.example to .env and put your own data that is api, you can get api's from respective sites by loging in.

+source,
+we took the api written by http://datayuge.com/ for fetching the competatvive prices of a merchant.